Ireland

 A record 670,000 spectators lined the route of this year's Dublin St Patrick's Day parade.

-A further 3,000 performers followed the parade marshal Eamon Coughlan on a 3km journey leaving from Parnell Square passing down O'Connell Street, Dame Street and ending at St Patrick's Cathedral.
+A further 3,000 performers followed parade marshal Eamon Coughlan on a 3km journey leaving from Parnell Square passing down O'Connell Street, Dame Street and ending at St Patrick's Cathedral.

 The former Irish Olympian was joined on the route by his 85 year-old mother Kathleen.